 I haven’t seen too many seafood curries on my Japanese travels, though I sometimes use white fish, such as cod or shrimp in curries at home.
 Perhaps it doesn’t appeal to the Japanese love of fresh, preferably raw, or whole grilled fish to think of currying it.

 However, in Chiba prefecture, which has long been at the center of the mackerel fishing and canning industry, saba (mackerel) curry can be found at some specialist restaurants.
 I’m not sure I’d want to try it myself, but its combination of strong, fatty flavors may appeal to some.
-There used to be a canned mackerel curry, but whether that’s still the case is anyone’s guess.

 I’m a great fan of hotate (scallops), either raw or grilled with butter.
 Aomori prefecture is known for good hotate, and there’s a local hotate curry that I’d quite like to try.